-A chalazion is a small swelling or lump on your eyelid because of a blocked gland.
+A chalazion is a small swelling or lump on your eyelid caused by a blocked gland.
 They’re called chalazia if you have more than one.
 A chalazion is one of the most common types of eyelid lumps.

 Chalazia are most likely to happen on your upper eyelid.
-You can get them on both eyes at once.
+However, you can get them on both eyes at once.
 Chalazia often go away and come back.

-A chalazion starts with a small area that may be red, swollen, and sore or painful when touched.
+A chalazion starts with a small area that may be red, swollen, sore, or painful when touched.
 After a few days, the pain usually goes away, and a bump or lump remains.

 You may also have:

 - Watery eyes

 How long does a chalazion last?